brettz9/nutrient-rich/README.md

     or closer to "1"
 1. Might use custom elements features of hyperHTMLElement for readability
 1. Use `rank` if useful (a matter of proportional power?)

+## Ideas for longer term

+3D world to go shopping and show foods and their amounts that can make a deficiency.

+Like to get (or lose) so many grams of Vitamin C, you can take 10 oranges, 5 lemons, 20 watermeons, and the opposite if drinking 2 Coca Colas, smoking 5 cigarrettes, etc.

+I am thinking the user could choose to pile them so they look to scale (easier to judge for shopping) or an option to just show the numbers.